|John Frye Gaillard|

 July 18, 1927 - Ty Cobb set a Major League Baseball record by getting his 4,000th career hit.
 He hit 4,191 before he retired in 1928.

-July 18, 1934 – Around 1 p.m., Conecuh County, Ala. soldier Jesse Dickerson was killed instantly by a bolt of lightning at Camp Jackson, S.C., whiled attending camp there with the local National Guard unit.
+July 18, 1934 – Around 1 p.m., Conecuh County, Ala. soldier Jessie L. Dickerson was killed instantly by a bolt of lightning at Camp Jackson in Columbia, S.C., while attending camp there with the local National Guard unit.
 Dickerson was the youngest son of Mr. and Mrs. J.H.
 Dickerson, who lived several miles north of Evergreen in the Holly Grove community.
+Born in Conecuh County in 1912, he was buried in the Chappelle Methodist Church Cemetery in Evergreen.

-July 18, 1934 – Shell Petroleum Co. district agent William Gowan, 20, of Brewton, Ala. was killed almost instantly in Castleberry when he fell from a height of 20 feet at the Blue Bell camp.
+July 18, 1934 – Shell Petroleum Co. district agent William A. Gowan, 20, of Brewton, Ala. was killed almost instantly in Castleberry when he fell from a height of 20 feet at the Blue Bell camp.
 Gowan, the son of Dr. Gowan of Brewton, had climbed a ladder to stretch a wire from one pole to another across the highway to hang advertising signs, when he lost his balance and grabbed a live power line before falling to the pavement, landing on his chin.
-He never regained consciousness, died about 40 minutes later on the way to the Brewton hospital and physicians didn’t know if the shock or fall killed him because none of his bones were broken.
+He never regained conciousness, died about 40 minutes later on the way to the Brewton hospital and physicians didn’t know if the shock or fall killed him because none of his bones were broken.
+He was buried in the Union Cemetery in Brewton.

 July 18, 1937 - Pioneer of "gonzo" journalism, Hunter S. Thompson was born in Louisville, Ky.